-It is ok to return nothing in which case you also need to flush the box or deal with it yourself.
+It is ok to return nothing or nil in which case you also need to flush the box or deal with it yourself.
 The prevdepth is also optional.
-Locations are box, alignment, equation, equation_number and post linebreak.
+Locations are box, alignment, equation, equation_number and post_linebreak.
+When the third argument returned is true the normal prevdepth correction will be applied, based on the first node.

-10.4.7 post_linebreak_filter
+10.4.7 post linebreak filter